Medicare Part D covers outpatient prescription drugs.

 - Coverage Periods:

 - Cost of Non-Formulary Prescriptions: You are responsible for full cost of prescriptions that are not covered by your Part D plan’s formulary.
 To obtain coverage of a non-formulary drug, you and your doctor must file a part D exception request.
-For more information [insert link to exception section below].
+For more information see the question"What rights do I have if my Part D plan denies coverage of a drug I need?" below.

 - You and your doctor have the right to file an exception request.